PepsiCo says to market mobile phones, accessories in China

 The spokeswoman did not name the licensing partner or give any further details about the phone.

 Technology website Mobipicker was the first to report, on Oct.
-11, that PepsiCo would release a smartphone, called Pepsi P1, with "decent but not high-end specs" on Oct.
+11, that PepsiCo would present a smartphone, called Pepsi P1, with "decent but not high-end specs" on Oct.
 20. (bit.ly/1VObil2)

 PepsiCo already has many licensees across a number of categories.
 Last year, it tied up with companies such as Danish luxury stereo and TV maker Bang & Olufsen and Italian shoemaker Del Toro for a range of products for its football campaign.